fmvilas/topic-definition/README.md

 ### Status (optional)

-A word describing the status of the previous event/action name.
-Allowed values are:
+A word describing the status of a previous action. **When used, the type of the topic MUST be `event`.** Allowed values are:

-- `done`: The event/action has finished.
 - `queued`: The event/action has been queued.
 - `succeed`: The event/action has been handled/executed successfully.
 - `failed`: The event/action has failed.
+- `done`: The event/action has finished.

 ###### Examples: